-- Twelfth Night (review) — My favourite comedy from Shakespeare <3 I studied this play in Grade 10 English (which really enjoyed; plenty of good memories there) and re-reading it earlier year, was just hilarious.
+- Twelfth Night (review) — My favourite comedy from Shakespeare <3 I studied this play in Grade 10 English (which I really enjoyed; plenty of good memories there) and re-reading it earlier this year, it was just hilarious.
 Cross-dressing, mistaken identities, lovelorn individuals doing crazy things, yellow stockings.
-Oh, also recommend the 2012 Globe production (review) 😉
+Oh, and I also recommend the 2012 Globe production of this play (review) 😉

 - Much Ado About Nothing (review) — The first time I read this play last year I liked it enough but I had some issues with the main storyline.
 So why am I recommending it here?
 Because it does fare well in memory/gets better the more I remember it (hence the re-read; review), and I love Beatrice and Benedick’s story.
 I could read a whole play of the two of them bantering back and forth.
 My personal favourite production of this play has to be the 2011 Globe production (review).